Nolan North is an actor and voice actor from Connecticut. Although he's been in the business for a while, it wasn't until his post-Uncharted

 - Saints Row IV: Boss voice 7: Nolan North

 - Shadow Complex: Jason Fleming

 - Sly Cooper: Thieves In Time: El Jefe and Cyrille Le Paradox

 - Spec Ops: The Line: Captain Martin Walker, deconstructing the type so thoroughly that it can actually be a little weird playing other games that feature him.

 - Star Wars: The Old Republic: The male Jedi Consular.

 - Star Trek Into Darkness: One of Admiral Marcus' subordinates.

 - Team Fortress 2: Merasmus, The Bombinomicon, Redmond and Blutarch Mann, as well as their father, Zepheniah

-- Played The Other Darrin in the short Expiration Date for all of Engineer's lines, and one of Soldier's.
-Engie's VA was unavailable, and Soldier's VA had gotten sick.
+- Played The Other Darrin in the short Expiration Date for all of Engineer's lines.

 - TMNT: Raphael